-The class readOdq\xml\XmlForOdq (www) presents the access to the read XML data.
+The class readOdg\xml\XmlForOdg (www) presents the access to the read XML data.
 This class was automatically created by calling the tool suite on vishia.org/Java/ html/RWTrans/XmlJzReader.html (www) but adapted afterwards.
-The base class which should not be adapted is readOdq\xml\ XmlForOdg Base (www), this class contains the data read from XML.
-The data structure in this class follows the structure of the src/.../odgxmlcfg.xml (www) which controls interpreting of the XML data.
+The base class which should not be adapted is readOdg\xml\ XmlForOdg Base this (www), contains the data read from XML.
+The data structure in this class follows the structure of src/.../odgxmlcfg.xml (www) controls interpreting of the XML data.
 The class to read the XML file is vishia.org/Java/ docuSrcJava vishiaBase/org/vishia/xmlRea der/XmlJzReader.html (www).
 It is called in readOdg\xml\XmlForOdg Base (www).